-Traditional Men’s Dress Shoes Are Not Always Comfortable
+Why Are Men’s Dress Shoes Not Comfortable?

 Men’s dress shoes are often considerably less comfortable than casual or athletic shoes.
 While they rarely provide all-day walking support, there are several ways to make them substantially more comfortable.
 First, let’s look at what makes them uncomfortable to begin with.